|

 Eldorado Canyon, Flatirons, and Boulder Canyon

-Sessions operate with 3-4
+• Sessions operate with 3-4 pairs to form 6-8

 person teams

-Pairs can be any combination such
+• Pairs can be any combination such as father-son,

 father-daughter, mother-son, or with uncles,